QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-05-custom-skills.md

 1. Open the [Azure Portal](https://portal.azure.com) to your resource group.

-1. Click **+Add**, search for **content moderator** then click **Create**
+1. Select **+Add**, search for **content moderator** then select **Create**

-1. Set the name, select your subscription, then choose the same location of the Azure Search service
+1. Set the name, select your subscription, then choose the same location of the Azure Cognitive Search service

 1. Select the **S0** pricing tier.

 > **Note** We can't use the free tier since it only allows 1 TPS (transaction per second).

-1. Click **Create**, once created, navigate to the new resource.
+1. Select **Create**, once created, navigate to the new resource.

 1. Copy the key and url to notepad or similar for later use in this lab.

 1. To test your new resource, navigate to the [Content Moderator Text API console](https://docs.microsoft.com/en-us/azure/cognitive-services/content-moderator/try-text-api).
 Read the whole page, it should take you about four minutes.
-When you are done, scroll all the way up and click the first link on the page, [Text Moderation API](https://westus.dev.cognitive.microsoft.com/docs/services/57cf753a3f9b070c105bd2c1/operations/57cf753a3f9b070868a1f66f).
+When you are done, scroll all the way up and select the first link on the page, [Text Moderation API](https://westus.dev.cognitive.microsoft.com/docs/services/57cf753a3f9b070c105bd2c1/operations/57cf753a3f9b070868a1f66f).
 It will open a control panel for Cognitive Services, as you can see in the image below.

 ![Cognitive Services Panel](../resources/images/lab-custom-skills/panel.png)

-1. Now, clicking the blue buttons, choose the region where you created your Content Moderator API, that should be the same region you are using for all services in this training.
+1. Now, selecting the blue buttons, choose the region where you created your Content Moderator API, that should be the same region you are using for all services in this training.
 Now set the values as listed below:

 + Query parameters
   + autocorrect = true